-When a CAN position command is configured, if new position updates from CAN are not received within the configured CAN Fail Timeout a CAN Demand Fault is annunciated.
+When a CAN position command is configured, if new position updates from CAN are not received within the configured CAN Fail Timeout, a CAN Demand Fault is annunciated.
+Additionally in J1939 mode, a CAN fault is activated if address claiming is not successful.
 Faults are globally configured as either latching or non-latching.
 An option is available to latch-in the CAN fault, to ensure a CAN fault is annunciated over the CAN link when configured as non-latching.